Sooner or later everyone in Indonesia will need a Surat Domisili. Thankfully, this article will explain how to get one.

 What is a Surat Domisili?

-A Surat Domisili (or sometimes Surat Keterangan Domisili) is a letter issued by your local government that certifies your residential address.
-Literally translated it means Letter of Domicile, although functionally it is more accurately described as “Proof of Residence”.
-Surat Domisili is often required as a starting point to obtain other forms of identification in Indonesia or when dealing with government entities such as Catatan Sipil (Civil Registry).
+A Surat Domisili (or sometimes Surat Keterangan Domisili) is a letter from your local government that certifies your residential address.
+Literally, it means Letter of Domicile.
+However, functionally it is more accurately a “Proof of Residence”.
+Surat Domisili is often a starting point to obtain other forms of identification in Indonesia or when dealing with government entities such as Catatan Sipil (Civil Registry).

 When do you need one?